DefinitelyUnlikely/oauth2.0_with_pkce_broker_demo/README.md

 ### Scope

 As this is a demo, it is not a production-ready solution.
 It focuses on the **authentication** (identifying the user) aspect rather than **authorization** (managing permissions) or user profile management.
 It does not establish a single source of truth for user claims but merely demonstrates the flow of identity verification.
-A common way to handle authorization is to use a database to store user claims and let the broker share those claims with the service provider, through a token.
+A common way to handle authorization (for a confidential client) is to use a database to store user claims and let the broker share those claims with the service provider, through a token.
 This is not implemented in this demo.
 But could be as simple as adding claims to the token(s) being exchanged.

+See the Authorization document for some thoughts on how to handle authorization for public clients.

 ### Built with